Aripander08/tennis_game/README.md

 - Should probably refactor the actual function of bouncing the ball into the court class out of the ball class
 - Should refactor court class to DRY it up
 - Ball has weird slow roll down the net when it collides with it
-- Sounds commented out for now -- they were causing game to lag after a few resetPoints
+- For some reason, assigning the racket colors overrides the ball color, so racket color is turned off for now